robusta-dev/robusta/README.md

 If you're on Mac OS and receive errors about `Pillow` or `libjpeg` when running `poetry install` then run `brew install libjpeg` first.

+If you encounter `NotADirectoryError: [Errno 20] Not a directory` while trying to debug, you may need to disable the `Attach to subprocess` option on your debugger.

 # Running Robusta cli locally as a developer
 This is only necessary if you are developing features for the cli itself.